 The main symptoms of diaper rash are bumps, redness, and scaly patches on the skin under the diaper.
-There may also be blister-like spots on the skin.
+There may also be blister-like spots or sores on the skin.
 Your baby may also be more fussy and irritable when the diaper is changed.

 If the rash is not cared for, then it can become infected.
 It can become bright red with red bumps and blisters.

 Contact your doctor if your child has signs of an infected rash.